 A visit to a farm inspired him to explore how robots could learn the idea.
 At the farm, chickens were running around, pecking at their food when Hubicki came along.
 He tried to pet some of the chickens.
 They suddenly had a choice to make.
 They wanted the food.
 They also wanted to avoid this strange new creature in their space.

-“They had to somehow balance the risk of not eating with the risk of this scary-looking professor being too close to them,” he said.
+“They had to somehow balance the risk of not eating with the risk of this scary-looking human being too close to them,” he said.
 “They had to move dynamically and rapidly assess the situation, see what a risk is and try to navigate that in a way where they still did what they needed to do.”

 People do the same thing every day, he said.
 Consider something as simple as a trip to the mailbox, where one might have to contend with unstable terrain, reckless bike riders and weather.